Chemical freeze-out curve in heavy-ion collisions and the QCD critical point: Chemical freeze-out line and constant energy per particle

 By varying the collision energy, one obtains the so-called chemical F-O line in the $T$-$\mu_B$ plane.
 There have been different chemical F-O criteria proposed in the literature to describe the F-O line~\cite{Cleymans:1998fq,Cleymans:1999st,Cleymans:2005xv}.
-Perhaps the most robust criterion corresponds to the constant energy per particle of $E/N \equiv \varepsilon / n \sim 0.9$ -- $1.0$~GeV~\cite{Cleymans:2005xv} at a F-O, where $n = \sum_i n_i$.
+Perhaps the most robust criterion corresponds to the constant energy per particle of $E/N \equiv \varepsilon / n \approx 0.9$--$1.0$~GeV~\cite{Cleymans:2005xv} at a F-O, where $n = \sum_i n_i$.
 One motivation for this criterion is that below a certain energy per particle, the inelastic reactions become too weak to maintain chemical equilibrium in a rapidly expanding system created in heavy-ion collisions.
+The validity of such criterion has also been verified with microscopic hadronic transport simulations~\cite{Reichert:2020yhx}.

-Figure~\ref{fig:f-o} depicts the line \eq{ \frac{\varepsilon}{n} = 0.951 \ \rm GeV } calculated in the Id-HRG model.
-This $\varepsilon/n$ value corresponds to the chemical freeze-out temperature $T_{\rm ch} = 160$~MeV at $\mu_B=0$, which is in line with thermal fits at LHC energies performed within the same model using Thermal-FIST code from Ref.~\cite{Vovchenko:2019pjl}~(blue point in Fig.~\ref{fig:f-o}).
+We use the $\varepsilon / n = \rm const$ criterion to estimate the chemical freeze-out line.
+Figure~\ref{fig:f-o} depicts the line \eq{ \frac{\varepsilon}{n} = 0.951^{+0.009}_{-0.011} \ \rm GeV } calculated in the Id-HRG model.
+The central $\varepsilon/n$ value corresponds to the chemical freeze-out temperature $T_{ch} = 160$~MeV at $\mu_B=0$, which is in line with thermal fits at CERN Large Hadron Collider (LHC) energies performed within the same model using Thermal-FIST code from Ref.~\cite{Vovchenko:2019pjl}~(blue point in Fig.~\ref{fig:f-o}).
+The upper and lower errors have been obtained by requiring the $\varepsilon / n = \rm const$ to graze the lower error bar of $\sNN = 8.8$~GeV and $\sNN = 4.9$~GeV F-O points, respectively.
+These requirements are in place to interpret the $\varepsilon/n = \rm const$ line as a lower limit on the F-O temperature at $\mu_B > 400$~MeV, where the CP may be located.